iisy/SmartObjectRecognition/README.md

 # SmartObjectRecognition
-SmartObjectRecognition is a tool for testing OpenCV's Features2d framework.
+SmartObjectRecognition is a tool for testing OpenCV's Features2d framework on Android.

 # User Guide